 If you are looking for the old tutorials, they are still available here.

 The easiest way to get started with Brainstorm is to read and follow carefully these introduction tutorials.
-The number between brackets represents the number of printed pages for each tutorial.
-All in one page.
+They can be separately consulted (links below), or all in one page.

 Starting a new study

 Epoching and averaging

 20. Head model

 Anatomy and registration

 Learn how to use Brainstorm for studying single & multiunit activity.

 These tutorial pages suppose you are comfortable with the basic concepts of MEG and EEG source imaging.
 If you're not, we encourage you to read some background information, which will quickly help you getting up to speed with this field:

 Introduction to MEG (Medical College of Wisconsin)